Quantum-Accelerators/quacc/README.md

 ![Demo from Quick Start](docs/src/_static/start/start2.gif)

-## License ⚖️

-Quacc is released under a [BSD 3-Clause license](https://github.com/arosen93/quacc/blob/main/LICENSE.md).

 ## Citation

 If you use Quacc in your work, please cite it as follows:

-A.S.
+- A.S.
 Rosen, Quacc – The Quantum Accelerator, https://doi.org/10.5281/zenodo.7720998.

+## License ⚖️

+Quacc is released under a [BSD 3-Clause license](https://github.com/arosen93/quacc/blob/main/LICENSE.md).